 A doctor's evaluation, based on standard psychiatric diagnostic criteria

 Deciding when anxiety is severe enough to be considered a disorder can be complicated.
 People's ability to tolerate anxiety varies, and determining what constitutes abnormal anxiety can be difficult.
 Doctors usually use the following specific established criteria:

 Anxiety is very distressing.

 Anxiety is long-lasting or keeps coming back.

-Doctors look for other disorders that may be causing anxiety, such as depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more or a sleep disturbance Overview of Sleep Sleep is necessary for survival and good health, but why sleep is needed and exactly how it benefits people are not fully understood.
+Doctors look for other disorders that may be causing anxiety, such as depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more or a sleep disturbance Overview of Sleep Sleep is necessary for survival and good health, but why sleep is needed and exactly how it benefits people are not fully understood.
 One of sleep's benefits is its restorative effect on people's... read more .
 Doctors also ask whether relatives have had similar symptoms, because anxiety disorders tend to run in families.

 Doctors also do a physical examination.
 Blood and other tests may be done to check for other medical disorders that can cause anxiety.